 This course covers the special tax rules that apply to cross-border transactions between the United States and its trading partners.
 The U.S. taxation of foreign-source income earned by U.S. taxpayers (outbound taxation) and the U.S. taxation of U.S.-source income earned by foreign taxpayers (inbound transaction) is studied in detail.
 Topics include: sourcing of income and deductions; transfer pricing; extraterritorial income exclusion; subpart F income and the foreign tax credit.

-Prerequisites: TAX 610.
+Prerequisites: ACG 351, TAX 610 or MPAC 650.